poornimahk2/miniproj-stige/README.md

-A mini project , frontend web deveopment, using HTML CSS and JavaScript
+A mini project , frontend web development, using HTML CSS and JavaScript